dannyjknights/hcp-boundary-multihop/README.md

 This README file explains how to set up a multi-hop deployment using Boundary.

-## Multi-hop Deployment
+## Multi-hop Deployment using HCP Boundary

-A multi-hop deployment allows you to access resources that are not directly reachable from the Boundary controller.
-This is achieved by deploying additional Boundary nodes between the controller and the target resource.

-To set up a multi-hop deployment, follow these steps:

-1. Install the Boundary controller on a server that is reachable from the internet.
-2. Install a Boundary worker on each server that you want to access through Boundary.
+HCP Boundary allows for secure access to resources across multiple networks and environments.
+A multi-hop deployment can be set up to allow users to access resources in a private network, without exposing that network to the Internet.
+The multi-hop deployment in this repo has been setup as follows:

+1. Deploy HCP Boundary.
+2. Deploy a Boundary Ingress Worker in a public network.
+3. Deploy a Boundary Egress Worker in a private network.
-3. Install an additional Boundary node on a server that is reachable from the internet and can access the worker nodes.
+3. Establish a connection between the Boundary Controller and the Boundary Workers.
-4. Configure the Boundary nodes as follows:
+4. Configure Boundary to allow access to resources in the private network.

-   - The worker nodes should be registered with the additional node as their parent.
-   - The additional node should be registered with the controller as its parent.
-5. Create a Boundary policy that allows access to the desired resources, and assign it to the appropriate users or groups.
+With this setup, users can securely access resources in the private network without needing to connect directly to the network, or expose resources publicly to the Internet

-## Environment and tfvars Variables
+## tfvars Variables

-The following environment variables can be used to configure the Boundary controller:

-- `BOUNDARY_ADDR`: The address that the controller listens on (default: `tcp://0.0.0.0:9200`).
-- `BOUNDARY_LOG_LEVEL`: The logging level (default: `info`).
-- `BOUNDARY_DATABASE_URL`: The URL of the database (default: `sqlite:///data/boundary.db`).

-The following tfvars variables can be used to configure the Boundary modules:
+The following tfvars variables have been defined in a terraform.tfvars file:

-- `boundary_controller_address`: The address that the controller listens on (default: `tcp://0.0.0.0:9200`).
-- `boundary_worker_count`: The number of worker nodes to deploy (default: `1`).
-- `boundary_additional_node_count`: The number of additional nodes to deploy (default: `0`).
+- `boundary_addr`: The HCP Boundary address, e.g. "https://xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.boundary.hashicorp.
+cloud"
+- `auth_method_id`: "ampw_xxxxxxxxxx"

+- `password_auth_method_login_name`: = ""
+- `password_auth_method_password`:   = ""
+- `private_vpc_cidr`:                = ""
+- `private_subnet_cidr`:             = ""
+- `aws_vpc_cidr`:                    = ""
+- `aws_subnet_cidr`:                 = ""
+- `aws_access`:                      = ""
+- `aws_secret`:                      = ""